h4ckyou/CSEAN24/rev/just rev/solution/index.md

 Now how do we reverse the operation done based on if `var` is even or odd in the `mangle` function

-From looking at it at first it looks not too difficult to reverse
+From looking at it, it looks not too difficult to reverse

 For example when `var` is odd, this is the operation done